mprashant04/telegram_custom/readme.txt

 in TMessagesProj\build.gradle, commented out unnecessary product flavors to speed up compilation, later enable selectively when required for new phone model
 (for oneplus 7 pro phone, 'arm64' profile required)

+registered new project with application id 'org.telegram.messenger' in  https://console.firebase.google.com/, and copied generated google-services.json to code folder